ECS154B-SQ2025/gem5-assignment2-SQ25/README.md

 ### Step I: Write down your hypotheses

 Before starting simulation and analysis, you should be able to identify the ROI of a  program.
-For your reference, **issue latency** measures the number of cycles between injection two consecutive instructions into the pipeline.
+For your reference, **issue latency** measures the number of cycles between injection of two consecutive instructions into the pipeline.
 An **issue latency** of `4 cycles` means that an instruction is injected to the pipeline, once every *4 cycles*.
 On the other hand, **floating point operation latency** refers to the number of cycles it takes to complete the execution of a **floating point instruction**.
 A **floating point operation latency** of `8 cycles` means that it will take `8 cycles` for the instruction to be executed once injected into the pipeline.